Brunswick County Assault Lawyer

 Penalties for an Assault Conviction in Brunswick County

 For simple misdemeanor assault, the maximum penalty is one year in jail, a fine of up to $2,500, or a combination of both.
 This contrasts significantly with the maximum sentence for felony assault, which carries between 5 and 20 years in jail as well as a maximum fine of $100,000.
-A defendant could see the severity of their charges increased dramatically if a jury determines a defendant assaulted a person based on their race, religion, color, or national origin, a misdemeanor assault charge could then turn into a felony.
+A defendant could see the severity of their charges increased dramatically if a jury determines a defendant harmed a person based on their race, religion, color, or national origin, a misdemeanor assault charge could then turn into a felony.

 Speak with a Brunswick County Assault Attorney Right Away